ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 have high cardinality.
 But by compunding the key, we're able to effectively distribute the frequency of popular values.

-As far as rate of change is concerned, i.e. how value of a shard key change over time.
-The key here is that we want to avoid monotonically increasing or decreasing values in our shard key.
+As far as rate of change is concerned, i.e. how values of a shard key change over time, the key here is that we want to avoid monotonically increasing or decreasing values in our shard key.
 The classic example is `ObjectId`.
 Because of the way it is designed, new `ObjectId`s will always increase in value.
 Keep this in mind, if you're using `_id`'s default data type -- `ObjectId` -- as your